litinghu/litinghu.github.io/_pages/research_ng4s.md

 ## Acknowledgement

-<p>This material is based upon work supported by the National Science Foundation SPX award  NSF-SPX-1919126 and  NSF-SPX-1919181.</p>
+<p>This material is based upon work supported by the National Science Foundation under grants NSF-SPX-1919126 and NSF-SPX-1919181.</p>